 Monster Camp is a fully immersive hands on weekend designed for serious students to learn the mask making process.
 Hosted on site at the Stiltbeast Studios workshop, everything you need to create is supplied for you and classes are kept small to encourage personalized direction.
 Students learn every step of this craft from sculpting, molding and painting to strapping and final details.
-Classes are kept small to encourage creativity and provide personal instruction to the students.
 Occasionally observer spots are provided depending on the size of the class.
 Most important to us is that the students learn this process, build confidence as they stretch their abilities and feel comfortable to ask questions, make mistakes, learn from them and have a great time!
 This is hard work but man is it fun!

 By the end of the weekend, you will have a completed product of your own creation.
 More over, you now can take this skill with you to your own haunt and teach your team how it works, thus opening the door for creating a unique look to your show or production.

-As Monster Camp continues to grow, we hope to offer camps specializing in other creative opportunities like costumes, stilts and airbrush.
-For now, we are specializing in mask making, the base of so many Halloween dreams.
+As Monster Camp continues to grow, we hope to offer camps specializing in other creative opportunities like full head masks, costumes, stilts and airbrush.

 Monster Camp is not just for haunters, some of our students have never set foot in a haunted attraction and simply wish to stretch their artistic talents.
 Anyone who wishes to learn this very unique craft is welcome.